-Dr. Lopez is a board certified facial plastic surgeon, trained to perform plastic surgery exclusively on faces and necks.
+Dr. Lopez and Dr. Perro are board certified facial plastic surgeons, trained to perform plastic surgery exclusively on faces and necks.
 Some patients not ready for cosmetic surgery are better served with conservative measures, such as Botox for fine lines and wrinkles or fillers for deeper wrinkles.
 Patients who educate themselves about facial rejuvenation know when and if the time is right to proceed.

 When discussing rejuvenation procedures the best place to start is by looking at before and after photos to see just what can be accomplished.
 As you will see in the photos, patients often ask to combine a necklift with other cosmetic surgery.
 Eyelid lift, chin implants, facelift, rhinoplasty (nasal surgery), otoplasty (ear surgery) and lip surgery can also be performed in conjunction with a necklift.

-At your initial consultation, Dr. Lopez evaluates your bony and soft tissue architecture of your face and neck.
+At your initial consultation, Dr. Lopez or Dr. Perro evaluate your bony and soft tissue architecture of your face and neck.
 Assessment of the face and neck provides the basis for what one may expect from a necklift.
 Skin type, ethnic background and age, along with the degree of deformity and function are important factors influencing the outcome of surgery.

 As with all facial plastic surgery, a thorough health assessment and realistic expectations are prerequisites.
 Your understanding of procedures and routines is essential to a successful final result.
 Following your consultation, we continue our discussion at the preoperative appointment.

 BEFORE NECKLIFT SURGERY